Hybrid train: Development

 The Patton Motor Car, manufactured by Patton Motor Company, was a gas-electric hybrid system, although the term hybrid was not yet in use.
 William H. Patton filed for a patent on February 25, 1889; the drawings on his patent application resemble later descriptions of his first prototype.
 Patton built a tram car that was in experimental service in Pullman, Illinois in 1891 and a small Patton locomotive was sold to a street railway company in Cedar Falls, Iowa in 1897.
 The latter used a 2-cylinder, 25 hp gasoline engine to drive a 220-volt generator that served to charge the 200-Ampere hour 100-cell lead acid battery in parallel with the traction motors.
 The engine ran at constant speed, with a shunt-wound generator that also served as an electric starter motor.
 A conventional series-parallel controller was used for the two 35 hp traction motors that drove the wheels of the locomotive.

 The term mixed drive train came to be used at the turn of twentieth century.
 The Pieper system was applied to Belgian (Vicinal tramway) and French (Compagnie des Chemins de Fer de Grande Banlieue) railcars as early as 1911.

 The Thomas system, manufactured by Thomas Transmission Ltd. of England, which is similar in design to the mechanical part of the Hybrid Synergy Drive, was used in the United Kingdom and tested in New Zealand in a NZR RM class railcar.

+China

+In 2010, CRRC Ziyang (then CSR Ziyang) developed CKD6E-5000, a small shunting locomotive capable of 1,000 kW combined power based on their existing shunter design.
+It later received a contract from China Railway to develop a high-power, hybrid shunter; the effort produced HXN6 in 2015, a shunter with an 1,860 kW traction power that was able to reduce fuel consumption by 25% to 40% and motor active hours by up to 91% compared to diesel shunters of a similar role already in service.
+HXN6 received type certification and manufacturing license from the National Railway Administration in 2020, a first for Chinese hybrid locomotives.

+In 2014, CRRC Changchun (then CNR Changchun) produced the CJ5 series prototypes, multiple units that can be equipped with a mixture of catenary, battery, and/or diesel power.
+Only catenary-battery and catenary-diesel prototypes were built, and no additional trainsets were produced since.

+In 2018, CRRC Dalian designed and manufactured FXN3B, a "mild hybrid" shunter with a 2,500 kW total engine power.
+CRRC Dalian continued the work and produced FXN3D in 2022, a shunter with similar visual and power profile as FXN3B but considered a "full hybrid"; the diesel motor is responsible for only about 50% of its total engine power (compared to FXN3B's 85%).
+CRRC Ziyang is also involved in FXN3B's mass production, and the first batch of mass-produced FXN3B's entered service in 2024.